 A data center is a facility that centralizes an organization’s IT operations and equipment, as well as where it stores, manages, and disseminates its data.
 Data centers house a network’s most critical systems and are vital to the continuity of daily operations.
 Consequentially, the security and reliability of data centers and their information is a top priority for organizations.

-Although data center designs are unique, they can generally be classified as Internet or enterprise (or “internal”) data centers.
+Although data center designs are unique, they can generally be classified as internet-facing or enterprise (or “internal”) data centers.
 Internet-facing data centers usually support relatively few applications, are typically browser-based, and have many users, typically unknown.
 In contrast, enterprise data centers service fewer users, but host more applications that vary from off-the-shelf to custom applications.

 Regardless of classification, an effective data center operation is achieved through a balanced investment in the facility and equipment housed.
-The elements of a data center breakdown as follows:
+The elements of a data center break down as follows:

 Facility – the location and “white space,” or usable space, that is available for IT equipment.
 Providing round-the-clock access to information makes data centers some of the most energy-consuming facilities in the world.
 A high emphasis is placed on design to optimize white space and environmental control to keep equipment within manufacturer-specified temperature/humidity range.

 Support infrastructure – equipment contributing to securely sustaining the highest level of availability possible.
 The Uptime Institute defined four tiers data centers can fall under, with availability ranging from 99.671% to 99.995%.
 Some components for supporting infrastructure include:

 IT equipment – actual equipment for IT operations and storage of the organization’s data.
 This includes servers, storage hardware, cables and racks, as well as a variety of information security elements, such as firewalls.

 Operations staff – to monitor operations and maintain IT and infrastructural equipment around the clock.